 Step 4.
-Fill in the details for Destination Office 365 account and Validate it.
-Hit Next for moving further.
+Fill in the details for the Destination Office 365 account and validate it.
+Hit Next to move further.

 Step 5.
-Choose the Fetch Users or Import Users option to add mailbox users and migrate Office 365 tenant to another tenant.
+Choose the Fetch Users or Import Users option to add mailbox users and perform Microsoft Office 365 tenant-to-tenant migration.